coleifer/peewee/docs/peewee/database.rst

 Creating a database connection and tables
 -----------------------------------------

 While it is not necessary to explicitly connect to the database before using it, **managing connections explicitly is a good practice**.
 This way if the connection fails, the exception can be caught during the *connect* step, rather than some arbitrary time later when a query is executed.
-Furthermore, **if you're using a :ref:`connection pool <pool>`, it is actually necessary to call :py:meth:`~Database.connect` and :py:meth:`~Database.close` to ensure connections are recycled correctly**.
+Furthermore, if you're using a :ref:`connection pool <pool>`, it is actually necessary to call :py:meth:`~Database.connect` and :py:meth:`~Database.close` to ensure connections are recycled correctly.

 For web-apps you will typically open a connection when a request is started and close it when the response is delivered: